-Spraying shall cease immediately if any fault develops in the spraying equipment or operation and shall not recommence until the fault has been rectified.
+Spraying shall cease immediately if:

+- any fault develops in the spraying equipment or operation and shall not recommence until the fault has been rectified or - the bituminous material is not being uniformly applied (e.g. "tram-tracking" or a blocked jet in the spray bar).